Debt Management Plan (DMP) Guide 2026 - Complete UK Overview

 Duration 5-6 years fixed

-Credit Impact 6 years exactly
+Credit Impact Usually recorded for 6 years from the IVA start

 Flexibility Limited variations